Myofascial Release

 A MFR session will often start at "the place that hurts," and we will follow sensation and other clues to look for the fascial cause elsewhere in your body.

 Myofascial Release is offered by Kerry Hagner.
-She is scheduling new clients in August 2024.
-Visit her bio for contact details.

 What to expect in your Myofascial Release session